Velko/8-bit-CPU/README.md

 Zero flag's calculation takes input from the Bus, instead of being embedded in ALU module.
 This allows to add additional ALU modules and keep just one instance of Z calculation circuitry.
 Additionally, it is possible to calculate flags for anything on the Bus, for example - while loading byte from memory.
+There's additional function for flags register to be sent and loaded from bus directly.
+Currently there is no use for that, but it may become handy if interrupts are implemented some day.

 Double-latching registers